The Aboriginal Child & Youth Wellness Program

 • Referrals to outside agencies are provided;

-• Rules for the different programs are provided to residents upon their arrival.
+• Standards for the different programs are provided to residents upon their arrival.

 Admission Criteria: